Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/snapshots.md

   - *Volume* - select volume from what you want to create a Snapshot.

 {{% notice warning %}}
-Snapshot created from the volume with "in-use" status can contain corrupted data.
+Snapshot, created from the volume with "in-use", status can contain corrupted data.
 {{% /notice %}}

 After these steps, the newly created Snapshot will be added to the *Snapshots page*: